Contact processes on the integers: Introduction and main results

-For $\zeta_{t}^{O}$, transitions $-1 \rightarrow 1$, $ 0 \rightarrow 1$, and $1 \rightarrow 0$ correspond respectively to initial infections, subsequent infections and recoveries.
-Accordingly, the initial infection of a site induces a permanent alternation of the parameter proportional to which it will be susceptible; thus, the parameter either decreases, corresponding to (partial) immunization, or increases, i.e.\ the reverse occurs.
-Our results concern the three state contact process under the constraint that $\mu\geq\lambda$, thus the title given to this article.
+Note that for $\zeta_{t}^{O}$ transitions $-1 \rightarrow 1$, $ 0 \rightarrow 1$, and $1 \rightarrow 0$ correspond respectively to initial infections, subsequent infections and recoveries.
+Accordingly, the initial infection of a site induces a permanent alternation of the rate proportional to which it will be susceptible; thus, the rate either decreases, corresponding to (partial) immunization, or increases, i.e.\ the reverse occurs.
+Our results concern the three state contact process under the constraint that $\mu\geq\lambda$, this explains the title given to this chapter.
 When modeling an epidemic, the case that $\mu \leq \lambda$ could be a consequence of imperfect inoculation of individuals following their first exposure to the disease, while the case that $\mu \geq \lambda$ could be a consequence of debilitation of individuals caused by their first exposure to the disease.
 Specifically, tuberculosis and bronchitis are plausible examples of a disease that captures the latter characteristic.

 When $(\lambda,\mu)$ are such that $\lambda = \mu$ the process is reduced to the well known contact process.
 In this case we will identify a configuration with the subset of $\Z$ that corresponds to the set of its infected sites, since states $-1$ and $0$ are effectively equivalent.
-Also, it is well known that the contact process exhibits a phase transition phenomenon, $\mu_{c}$ will denote its (one-dimensional nearest neighbours) critical value, i.e., $0<\mu_{c}<\infty$ and, if $\mu< \mu_{c}$ the process dies out while if $\mu> \mu_{c}$ the process survives, for an account of various related results and proofs see \cite{L}, \cite{D88} and \cite{L99}.
+Also, it is well known that the contact process exhibits a phase transition phenomenon, $\mu_{c}$ will denote critical value on the integers with nearest neighbours interaction, that is, $0<\mu_{c}<\infty$ and, if $\mu< \mu_{c}$ the process dies out while if $\mu> \mu_{c}$ the process survives.

+The three state contact process with parameters $(\lambda,\mu)$ such that $\mu > \mu_{c}$ and $\lambda>0$ is known to survive, see Durrett and Schinazi \cite{DS}.
+This chapter is concerned with the behaviour of the process when survival occurs and also $\mu\geq\lambda$.
+The reason for the additional assumption on the parameters is that the techniques of proof extensively use certain coupling results which hold in this case only (see section \ref{coupling}).